 The Registered Retirement Income Fund (RRIF) is an income option that gives you control over your retirement savings and keeps it tax-free until you are ready to withdraw the money.
 If you have a Registered Retirement Savings Plan, you will have to convert it to an annuity or transfer it to an RRIF plan at retirement.
 “After 71 you can no longer contribute to your RRSP,” explains France Tisi, branch manager for the National Bank Financial Group in Welland, Ontario.
 “After that (age), the government requires that it must be transferred into an RRIF the same year you turn 71.”

-Creating a RRIF
+Creating an RRIF

 A self-directed RRIF allows you, rather than the financial institution, to make the decisions about where your money is invested.
 The assets must be invested in a qualified investment as deemed by CRA or there may be tax implications.
-Qualified investments include mutual funds, stocks listed on a designated stock exchange, government and corporate bonds and government-invested certificates.
-Self-directing your RRIF may be useful if you’re knowledgeable about investments, if you like the convenience of one simplified plan or you’d like to diversify your investments.
+Qualified investments include mutual funds, stocks listed on a designated stock exchange, government and corporate bonds, and government-invested certificates.
+Self-directing your RRIF may be useful if you’re knowledgeable about investments if you like the convenience of one simplified plan or you’d like to diversify your investments.